 Once you’ve selected this option, enter whatever command or phrase you’d like it to trigger when activated by tapping on “Add Action.”
 This could be something as simple as telling Siri “I’m done” or even saying something more complex like “I’m going home.”
 Once done setting this up, tap on ‘Done’ at the top right corner of your screen then give yourself some time before trying out your new shortcut just in case there were any bugs or quirks during setup!

 4. Use NFC to Connect to Bluetooth Device

 - NFC tags can be used to connect Bluetooth devices

-- connect Bluetooth device to your phone by tapping the tag with your phone
+- connect your Bluetooth device to your phone by tapping the tag on your phone

 5. Pay Bills Using NFC

 NFC tags can be used to pay bills, as well!
 If you’re looking for a secure way to pay for things without having to carry around cash, then an NFC tag is the answer.
 That’s right: it’s possible to use your phone as a wallet and keep all of your credit cards on an NFC tag instead.

 Here’s how it works:

 - Download any payment app that supports Android Pay or Apple Pay (Google Wallet will also work).

 - Create an account with the service that allows you to pay by tapping on NFC readers, such as Bank of America or Chase Mobile Banking (Chase doesn’t currently offer this feature).